There are essentially four circumstances in which the Pennsylvania courts will grant a divorce:

 - both parties mutually consent to divorce; or

-- the parties have lived separately for two years.
+- the parties have lived separately for one year.

-The last of these grounds, often referred to as a two-year separation divorce, is discussed in more detail below.
+The last of these grounds, often referred to as a one year separation divorce, is discussed in more detail below.

 The acceptable grounds for divorce are covered in 33 Pa.
 C.S.A § 3301.
-The two-year separation divorce rules, which the state refers to as an irretrievable breakdown, are contained in § 3301(d).
+The one year separation divorce rules, which the state refers to as an irretrievable breakdown, are contained in § 3301(d).

 The statutes provide that after filing appropriate paperwork, the courts can grant a divorce if one party (the plaintiff) claims the marriage is irretrievably broken, and the couple has been living separately and apart for at least two years.